 - 1.2.1 The applicant may request to meet with the Board for nonbinding discussions of a potential application that involve more specific design and engineering details than in the preliminary conceptual consultation phase, i.e., a Design Review, in accordance with RSA 676:4.
 II (b). - 1.2.2 The Design Review phase may proceed only after identification of and notice to abutters, holders of conservation, preservation, or agricultural preservation restrictions, and the general public, as required by RSA 676:4.
 I (d). - 1.2.3 The Planning Board shall hold a public hearing on Design Review applications as laid out in the Board's Rules of Procedure.
 Statements made by the Board members shall not be the basis for disqualifying said members or invalidating any action taken. - 1.2.4 An application for Design Review shall be submitted to the Planning Department not less than 21 calendar days before the regularly scheduled meeting of the Board.
 The request shall be accompanied by 12 copies of all plans and exhibits, along with digital copies of the documents and exhibits in Portable Document Format (PDF).
-The application shall include: - (a) a completed application form, as prepared by the Planning Department, - (b) a letter of intent describing the proposed project, - (c) drawings depicting the site and proposed improvements, in a level of detail as described herein, - (d) a list of abutters and their addresses from municipal records collected not more than five days before submission, - (e) a list of all holders of conservation, preservation, or agricultural preservation restrictions on the subject property, and - (f) applicable fees including fees to cover mailing and advertising costs. - 1.2.5 The application for Design Review shall include enough of the requirements listed in Article 2 so that the Board is able to review the project.
+The application shall include: - a) a completed application form, as prepared by the Planning Department, - b) a letter of intent describing the proposed project,

+- c) drawings depicting the site and proposed improvements, in a level of detail as described herein, - d) a list of abutters and their addresses from municipal records collected not more than five days before submission, - e) a list of all holders of conservation, preservation, or agricultural preservation restrictions on the subject property, and - f) applicable fees including fees to cover mailing and advertising costs.

+- 1.2.5 The application for Design Review shall include enough of the requirements listed in Article 2 so that the Board is able to review the project.
 Detailed engineering of infrastructure and utilities is not required at the Design Review phase, but the information and preliminary plan shall be displayed in sufficient detail to enable the Board to understand the proposed project and identify potential issues. - 1.2.6 The application shall include all of the following information and details.
 It is understood that some of these items will be subject to change.
-If the board determines that the required information is not properly provided or not provided in sufficient detail to allow for a substantive review, in accordance with these provisions, then the application shall be deemed a preliminary conceptual application, rather than a design review application.

-- (a) A plan drawn to scale including a title block, names of owners on abutting properties, a north arrow, scale, a locus plan, the area of the parcel, required lot setbacks, zoning and applicable overlay districts. - (b) Surveyed property lines with metes and bounds - (c) Overview of water bodies, wetlands, vernal pools, topography, soils, rock outcrops, and existing vegetation - (d) Locations of all existing buildings and structures - (e) Proposed uses and locations for proposed uses, including square footage for each. - (f) Locations of proposed buildings, including building footprints, heights and square footages - (g) Locations of existing and proposed utilities - (h) Locations of existing streets adjacent to the site and proposed driveways, parking lots, sidewalks, and footpaths - (i) General landscaping plan - (j) Identification of existing areas to be preserved - (k) General plan or discussion about stormwater management - (l) Information on all pertinent easements and other restrictions - (m) Any other information that the Planning Board deems appropriate to facilitate its review. - 1.2.7 At a regular meeting of the Planning Board, the Board shall determine if the Design Review includes sufficient information to allow the Board to understand the project and identify potential issues.
-If the Board determines that the request does not describe the proposed project in sufficient detail, it may request additional information. - 1.2.8 At any public meeting of the Planning Board, the Board may close the Design Review process of an application.
-It shall inform the applicant in writing within 10 days of such determination.
+If the board determines that the required information is not properly provided or not provided in sufficient detail to allow for a substantive review, in accordance with these provisions, then the application shall be deemed a preliminary conceptual application, rather than a design review application. - a) A plan drawn to scale including a title block, names of owners on abutting properties, a north arrow, scale, a locus plan, the area of the parcel, required lot setbacks, zoning and applicable overlay districts. - b) Surveyed property lines with metes and bounds - c) Overview of water bodies, wetlands, topography, soils, rock outcrops, and existing vegetation - d) Locations of all existing buildings and structures - e) Proposed uses and locations for proposed uses, including square footage for each. - f) Locations of proposed buildings, including building footprints, heights and square footages - g) Locations of existing and proposed utilities - h) Locations of existing streets adjacent to the site and proposed driveways, parking lots, sidewalks, and footpaths - i) General landscaping plan - j) Identification of existing areas to be preserved - k) General plan or discussion about stormwater management - 1) Information on all pertinent easements and other restrictions m) Any other information that the Planning Board deems appropriate to facilitate its review.